jaehughes/IDPDocs/docs/assesment.md

     * All connectors should be shown
     * Power rails should be labelled
     * Location of headers should be shown
-    * Location of all Parts
+    * Location of all parts
     * Location where tracks should be cut
     * Location of any jumper wires required

-These can be produced by hand or using CAD software, what matters is that they are clear and correct.
-Software such as LTSpice (which is installed on the department PCs) can be used, equally there are free online circuit drawing systems including circuit-diagram or circuitlab. **Fritzing is another online tool (specifically for Arduinos etc. which allows creation of both circuit and layout diagrams and may be a useful tool.**
+These can be produced by hand or using CAD software; what matters most is that they are clear and correct.
+Tools which maybe useful include circuitlab/circuit.io (for circuit diagrams), veroboard layout/fritzing for layout diagrams.

-*Examples and hints and tips on producing materials for electrical design acceptance can be found [here](ElectricalDA.pdf)*
+*Examples and hints and tips on producing materials of a sufficient standard can be found [here](ElectricalDA.pdf)*

 **Mechanical Documentation**

-The CAD submitted should be sufficient to allow another engineer to assemble your robot, and to use the files to laser cut/3D print parts as required.
+The CAD diagrams submitted should be sufficient to allow another engineer to assemble your robot, and to use the files to laser cut/3D print parts as required.
 We want to know what material you have to chosen to use and why as part of the submitted designs.

 * **Overall CAD Assembly.** Showing the assembled CAD model.
 This should be as near as possible to actual design.
 If any changes are made to the mechanical parts by 'hand crafting' attempts should be made to make the CAD model reflect this, or notes should be added to the CAD model.
 The assembly should include any sensors mounts, electronics mounts and therefore must be developed in conjunction with the other sub-teams.
 Make sure you have a drawing with:
     * Overall assembly showing the entire structure (including any mounts for sensors)